 The Parent Company occupies a portion of its investment property and uses it as an office space.
-The portion which is owner-occupied is properly classified as property and equipment.
-The remaining portion is leased to other parties.
+The portion which is owner-occupied is properly classified as property and equipment (Note 6).
+The remaining portion is leased to third parties.